Valeria Molinero

 Distinguished Professor

-Jack and Peg Simons Endowed Professor of Theoretical Chemistry
+Jack and Peg Simons Endowed Chair of Theoretical Chemistry

 Director, Henry Eyring Center for Theoretical Chemistry